 - Identify, disseminate and replicate the Best Practices of Healthcare Clowning in other emergency contexts and transfer them to other stakeholders who intervene on the ground.

-Each of the two missions in Greece and/or in the Balkans, also with Alta Mane support, foresees the following activities:
+The two missions in Mainland Greece and in Bosnia-Herzegovina, also with Alta Mane support, have foreseen the following activities:

-- 1 Pre-mission Training on the field (1 week) during which 4 clown-doctors and 1 RNI Head of Mission will be trained for the mission;
+- 1 Pre-mission Training in Vienna (3 days each) during which 9 clown-doctors and 3 RNI Head of Mission have been trained for the mission;

-- Mission on the field (3 weeks) during which artistic and Healthcare clowning activities will be organized such as clown-shows, parades and Circus Smile shows, intended to minors and UASCs; and Relief Humour Workshops intended to the various humanitarian workers and volunteers of the organizations operating in the different reception centers;
+- Mission on the field (3 weeks each) during which various artistic and Healthcare Clowning activities have been organized such as clown-shows, musical parades and Circus Smile Workshops reaching 719 minors on the move (0-18 ages) and 957 Bosnian children (6-12 ages), and 5 Relief Humour Workshops intended to 69 humanitarian aid workers and volunteers of the organizations operating in the different reception centers;

-- One-day Debriefing on the field during which the clown-doctors will have the opportunity to process and reflect on lived experiences, discuss critical issues encountered during the mission, evaluate the interventions and share the Lessons Learnt with the Emergency Smile Project Leader;
+- One-day Debriefing in Vienna during which the clown-doctors had the opportunity to process and reflect on lived experiences, discuss critical issues encountered during the mission, evaluate the interventions and share the Lessons Learnt with the Emergency Smile Project Leader;

 - Monitoring & Evaluation Process to assess the impact, effectiveness, sustainability and replicability of the Program.